Page Table of Contents

-The first alternative we would strongly recommend is this EaseUS Todo PCTrans, an easy but powerful PC data transfer software.
-The HomeGroup feature in Windows made it possible for users to share pictures, music, videos, documents, and printers with other people in your home network.
-While EaseUS Todo PCTrans does a lot more than HomeGroup.
+Is there a free alternative?
+The first alternative we would strongly recommend is EaseUS Todo PCTrans Free, an easy but powerful PC data transfer software.
+The HomeGroup feature in Windows made it possible for users to share pictures, music, videos, documents, and printers with other people in their home network.
+While EaseUS Todo PCTrans Free does a lot more than HomeGroup.

 This ultimate software helps you transfer your data, applications, and account settings from one PC to another in one click with three transfer ways.

-Image Transfer: When you don't have a network or have a different network, you can use this feature to make images of files, folders, and programs on the source PC, and transfer to the target device.
+Image Transfer: When you don't have a network or have a different network, you can use this feature to make images of files, folders, and programs on the source PC and transfer them to the target device.
 See how to file transfer from PC to PC via USB.

-App Migration: Copy installed programs from one disk to another locally, and free up space to settle down low disk space issue.
+App Migration: Copy installed programs from one disk to another locally and free up space to settle down low disk space issues.

-Now, download this PC data transfer application to start share files between computers on the same network in simple steps.
+Now, download this PC data transfer application to start sharing files between computers on the same network in simple steps.